 - $4 Million Settlement of Lawsuit Over Chemicals Used in Production Process – The West Morgan-East Lawrence Water Authority settled a PFAS lawsuit with Daikin for $4 million.
 The lawsuit was about a health advisory over contaminated drinking water.
 Daikin was accused of dumping chemicals into the Tennessee River.

 Discuss Your Potential PFAS Lawsuit in a Free Consultation

 Our experienced injury lawyers know you may have many questions about your potential case, including what it may be worth, how we may be able to help and our fees.

 That is why it is so important to schedule a free initial consultation if you have reason to believe you have a valid case.
 There is no risk to you because there is no obligation to hire our firm.

 If you have a case and want to hire retain our services, there are no upfront costs and no fees while we work on your case.
 We do not get paid for representing you unless you receive compensation.

 You can reach us by phone, live chat or Free Case Evaluation form.
 Our main office is located at 4114 Northlake Blvd, just off the exit from I-95 and just 10 minutes from Palm Beach Gardens Medical Center.
-We also have offices in Stuart, Davie and Miami.
+We also have offices in Stuart and Plantation.